skibu/nornsLib/README.md

 string in question actually might be padded.
 * screen.text_untrimmed_extents(str)

 There is also a new function for determining the size of an image buffer called `screen.extents()`.
 One can pass in either an existing image buffer or a file name of a PNG file.
 This function is quite handy for if you want to do something like center a PNG image on the screen.
 The function is:
 * screen.extents(image_buffer) and it returns the `width, height` of the image buffer or PNG file.

 In addition, screen.clear() is overriden to deal with a bug when writing an image buffer to the screen.
-In the 240424 there is a bug when writing an image buffer after screen.clear() is called.
-The screen.display_image() call is not queued and therefore can execute before the screen is fully cleared, resulting in the image not be displayed correctly or even at all.
-This is being fixed in the next release of Norns, but if you are using screen.display_image() then you will want to include this library since it is a good temporary fix for the problem.
+In the 240424 there is a bug when writing an image buffer after other drawing events are queue up, like screen.clear().
+The screen.display_image(), screen.display_image_region(), and screen.draw_to() calls are not queued and therefore can execute before the screen is fully drawn to, resulting in the image not be displayed correctly or even at all.
+This is being fixed in a future release of Norns, but if you are using these image functions then you will want to include this library since it is a good temporary fix for the problem.
 Once everyone is on new version of Norns code this can go away, but that might take a while.
-* screen.clear() - fixes existing function
+Using this code after Norns is fixed will still work.
+* screen.display_image()
+* screen.display_image_region()
+* screen.draw_to()

 And, overriding screen.draw_to() so that it can pass arguments to the function that is called.
 This makes drawing to images, controlled by args, possible.
 Definitely useful if one is working with image buffers.